mkuthan/mkuthan.github.io/_posts/2024-07-31-homlab-network.md

     caption: ""
 ---

-Welcome to the second part of our [homelab blog series](https://mkuthan.github.io/tags/#homelab).
+Welcome to the second part of my [homelab blog series](https://mkuthan.github.io/tags/#homelab).
 In this installment, we'll delve into the intricacies of network configuration for homelab setup.
 We'll cover topics such as securely accessing your homelab from the internet using VPN mesh, organizing your local network with VLANs, and implementing ACLs for enhanced security in the IoT era.

-Let's get started!
+Let's get started 🚀

 ## VPN Mesh